zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 root list instruction.
 For plural fragments with `@catch`, each element is a `CatchResult`, so the generated type is `array<CatchResult<fragment_t>>` and custom scalar paths start inside each result's `value`.
-Mounted hook tests cover successful results, mixed success/error results, store updates, and preservation of the raw Relay store; a typed ReScript helper checks the generated wrapper.
+Mounted hook tests cover nullable payloads, union/interface payloads, mixed success/error results, store updates, and preservation of the raw Relay store; a typed ReScript helper checks the generated wrapper.